Missouri approves Medicaid expansion; Parson, Galloway win

 Support for the constitutional amendment means that as many as 250,000 more adults could choose to be covered by government health insurance beginning in July 2021, according to estimates from the state auditor.

-The vote on health care, which was paired with with Missouri's primary elections, came as confirmed coronavirus cases have been rising in the state and the economy continues to suffer.
+The vote on health care, which was paired with with Missouri’s primary elections, came as confirmed coronavirus cases have been rising in the state.

-"I believe the economy is going to bounce back strongly but not anytime soon," said 62-year-old Jim Roberts, an employee in the Clay County Prosecutor's office in Liberty who voted to expand Medicaid.
-"Jesus said 'The poor will be with you always,' but we still need to address the concerns of those who are less fortunate."

-Concerns about the virus appear to have driven a record number of people to cast absentee ballots in Missouri's largest jurisdiction of St. Louis County, said county election director Eric Fey.

 Missouri’s Republican-led Legislature has repeatedly rejected Medicaid expansion proposals over the past decade, prompting supporters to turn to the initiative process.